2.23 Travel Policies

 A Travel Authorization Form (TAF) must be prepared before any commitments are made.
 Submit the completed form to the traveler’s Authorized Approver for approval at least 2 weeks prior to domestic travel and 8 weeks prior to international travel.
-The President and Vice Presidents are required to submit their authorization form to the Vice President for Finance and Administration or the Associate Vice President for Business and Finance.
+The Vice Presidents are required to submit their authorization form to the office of the President.
+The President and is required to submit his/her authorization form to the office of the Vice President for Finance and Administration.

 All travelers and approvers should have knowledge of the Travel Policy.
 Inquiries and Guidelines for the funding of faculty travel related to professional and scholarly activity should be directed to the Office of the Provost at firstname.lastname@example.org.